walles/waitinator/README.md

 - Add source code link somewhere in the UI
 - Test on a very low display (think phone web browser in landscape mode)
 - Make an icon
+- Enable entering multiple identical observations.
+I wanted to do that when I was on the phone and got to hear "your place is number 19" over and over.